 An Ethiopian runner in the Eternal City

-The race took place in the late afternoon in Rome, as it was so hot, and the runners passed such notable monuments as the Capitoline Hill staircase, and the Arch of Constantine.
+The race took place in the late afternoon in Rome, as it was so hot, and the runners passed notable monuments like the Capitoline Hill staircase and the Arch of Constantine.
 The race also went past the famous Obelisk of Axum, a monolithic ‘stele’ that had been removed from its home in Ethiopia by Italian soldiers in 1935.
 It would be returned by Italy in 2005.

 There were sixty-five participants from thirty-five different nations running that September 1960 Olympic marathon and the favorites were the Russians.
 Halfway through the race, Bikila came to the fore and began to be noticed by the journalists covering the event.

-As he raced towards the finish, Bikila’s path was lit along the Appian Way by Italian soldiers holding torches, and he crossed the finishing line, beating Popov’s world record by eight-tenths of a second.
+As he raced towards the finish, Bikila’s path was lit along the Appian Way by Italian soldiers holding torches.
+He crossed the finishing line, beating Popov’s world record by eight-tenths of a second.
 His time was itself a new record, at 2 hours, 15 minutes, 16.2 seconds.

 Bikila defended his marathon win four years later at the Tokyo Olympics, running in world record time.
 He became a national hero in Ethiopia and firmly put on the world running map the relationship between high-altitude training – such as in Ethiopia – and successful performance in marathons.

-The Ethiopian government presented him with a Volkswagen Beetle, but this lead to tragedy when a road accident in 1969 left him paralyzed.
+The Ethiopian government presented him with a Volkswagen Beetle, which led to tragedy when a road accident in 1969 left Bikila paralyzed.
 He continued to compete in disabled sporting events when he could, after a long period of rehabilitation in Great Britain.
 He died in Addis Ababa aged forty-one, in 1973.
-His state funeral was attended by 65,000 mourners, including the Ethiopian Emperor Haile Selassie.
+The Ethiopian legend state funeral was attended by 65,000 mourners, including Emperor Haile Selassie.